Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ---

-## Section 2: DePIN Categories and Use Cases
+## Section II: DePIN Categories and Use Cases

 ### Wireless and Connectivity Networks